awslabs/multi-model-server/tests/performance/README.md

 We use Taurus test automation framework to run the test cases and metrics monitoring.

 ## How to run the test suite
-To run the test suite just invoke the [run_perfomance_suite.py](run_perfomance_suite.py).
+To run the test suite you need to execute the [run_perfomance_suite.py](run_perfomance_suite.py).
 You will have to provide the artifacts-dir path to store the test case results.
 You can specify test cases to be run by providing 'test-dir' (default='monitoring/tests') and 'pattern' (default='*.yaml').
 For other options use '--help' option.

 The script starts the server monitoring agent, collects all the test cases, executes them and then produces Junit XML and HTML report in artifacts-dir.

-#### Check below things before running the test suite
+#### Ensure below things before running the test suite:
 1. Multi Model Server is running
 2. Check [global_config.yaml](tests/common/global_config.yaml) for different parameters and set them as per your environment.
 Ideally you need to not to change anything as all default values are being used.
 3. Make sure all the pip dependencies are installed.